camandacole/Blockchain-Demo/README.md

 ![transaction2](https://github.com/camandacole/Blockchain-Demo/assets/44839897/651f1b1b-514b-43ec-8ecc-0a882f7c55a4)

--If transaction was sucessful, then a block is created for it and transaction is signed to ensure legitimacy.
+- If transaction was sucessful, then a block is created for it and transaction is signed to ensure legitimacy.
 We can view the table of blocks below.
 One you click on a specific block, its transaction is displayed

 ![blocks](https://github.com/camandacole/Blockchain-Demo/assets/44839897/b4c1948f-e006-4244-99e5-686d13f3838c)

-HASHING ALGORITHM USED FOR THIS PROJECT
+## HASHING ALGORITHM USED FOR THIS PROJECT

 As you see in the above picture, each block has a hash value which is geneted based on the block information.
 Hashing maintains the immutability of a bloackchain, making it difficult to compromise.
 This project uses the SHA 256 Hashing algorithm, a cryptographic algorithm that uses a sophisticated mathematical function.

-REFERENCES:
+### REFERENCES:

 https://www.javatpoint.com/how-block-hashes-work-in-blockchain
 https://www.ssldragon.com/blog/sha-256-algorithm/#:~:text=SHA%2D256%20refers%20to%20a,uniquely%20representing%20the%20original%20data.